FStoeltie/pancaketest/README.md

 this is a pancake test
 This is pancake runtime environment code

-to run pancake code, clone this environment to your local direct and run: 'pancake run'
+to run pancake code, clone this environment to your local direct and run: './pancake run'